fhackett/genpersist/README.md

 # genpersist

-WARNING: work in progress, needs more testing and features
+WARNING: work in progress.
+Fairly functional, but you may sometimes run into stubs.

-For now, you can run the tests with py.test.
+You can run the tests with py.test.

 To make instances of a class persistent, have that class inherit from `genpersist.Node`.
 The class will look and act exactly as it would have before, except you are not allowed